AswinBarath/100-days-of-code-challenge/README.md

 ## Day 34

 - Deep dive into Firebase Firestore service
-- Built a real-time dynamic chat application
+- Built a real-time dynamic chat application using firebase
+- Deployed onto production using firebase hosting
 - Fixed a production bug in the public directory

+- Built a Image sharing application using firebase
+- Deployed onto production using firebase hosting

 ---